 Northumbria University offers 4 part-time programmes at our London campus.
 All our Masters are all taught over 9-18 weekend blocks spread over the 2 years.
 Have a look on our programme pages to see what you might be interested in and if any of these match your career choices.
 Our available programmes include:

 The price of our Masters degrees vary with each programme.
 Have a look at our programme page to find out the exact prices for each course.

 What finance options available to me?

 We offer all self-sponsored non-postgraduate loan students an interest free payment plan after payment of their deposit.
-Postgraduate loans are available for the Academic Year 2017/18 and are open to all UK and EU students studying any postgraduate degree.
-This is a loan of up to £10,280 and loan repayment rates are set at 6% of your annual income over £21,000.
+Postgraduate loans have been available since the Academic Year 2017/18 and are open to all UK and EU students studying any postgraduate degree.
+The amount you can borrow from this loan has increased up to £10,609 for the 2018/19 academic year and loan repayment rates are set at 6% of your annual income over £21,000.
 Full payment discounts are also available if you wish to pay for your programme in full.
 Your current employer may also sponsor you to study for a Masters with us, contact our team to find out more.